There is a fine line between learning how to promote a book aggressively and annoying people.

-Using the imperative is also on the wrong side, so yelling BUY MY BOOK and CHECK ME OUT are definitely out.
+Using the imperative is also on the wrong side.
+Yelling, BUY MY BOOK and CHECK OUT MY BOOK are definitely out.

 The more you blog, the more comments you get, the more people you reach, the more search engine listings you get, and the more exposure you get.

 When you write a new blog post, put a link to your book or book trailer.
 It’s as easy as that.

 It also shows off your writing skills, so blog until you drop!
 And always, always reply to the comments you receive.

 Make sure you are making money from your blog.

 Then you can re-invest the return in promoting your books and cover your blogging costs.